AgileVentures/av-static-website/source/blog_articles/2017-02-27-commitment.html.markdown

 ```
 As AgileVentures Admin
 So that we can analyze usage patterns and reflect teleconference participation in member profiles
-I would like some mechanism of tracking teleconference participation
+I would like some mechanism for tracking teleconference participation
 Instead of the Google Hangouts API which is being removed in April

 As AgileVentures Scrum master